-Named in honor of long-time Warren County supporter and a passionate advocate for women’s rights, the Elaine Bromfield Memorial Scholarship Fund is used by the Front Royal Women’s Resource Center.
-It is awarded to women in financial need for courage and determination to pursue educational training that will lead towards self-sufficiency.
+The Elaine Bromfield Memorial Scholarship Fund is named in honor of long-time Warren County supporter and a passionate advocate for women’s rights.
+The Front Royal Women’s Resource Center administers and awards this scholarship, which is awarded to women in financial need for courage and determination to pursue educational training that will lead towards self-sufficiency.

 This fund was created to honor, memorialize, and pay tribute to Winchester native David E. Owens, a US Marine who lost his life while serving in Iraq.
 The fund was created to provide scholarships for students at Lord Fairfax Community College with a selection emphasis on veterans and their children.